shubham88fru/learning-redis/README.md

 # What is Redis?

 - Redis is a database (not just a cache) that is popularly used as a database coz it stores all the data in memory (unlike traditional databases which store it on the disk).
-- Redis is really a a database that stores data in the right datastructure (list, set etc.) such that it makes retreival super fast.
+- Redis is really a database that stores data in the right datastructure (list, set etc.) such that it makes retreival super fast.

 ## Data types